gobstones/gobstones-scripts/README.md

 # gobstones-scripts

-Gobstones Scripts is a CLI tool that helps in the creation of libraries for the Gobstones Project by hiding away the configuration files for several building tools, such as Typescript, Rollup, Webpack, Jest, nps and Typedoc.
+Gobstones Scripts is a CLI tool that helps in the creation of libraries for GobstonesWeb2 by hiding away the configuration files for several building tools, such as Typescript, Rollup, Webpack, Jest, nps and Typedoc.

 It also provides some pre-defined files for styling and linting, such as .editorconfig, prettier and ESLint support files, that are automatically copied to the root of your project during initialization.

 You may thing of gobstones-script as some sort of create-react-app + react-scripts for the Gobstones Project libraries.